atomix/atomix.github.io/atomix/docs/getting-started.md

 CompletableFuture<Atomix> future = replica.bootstrap();
 ```

-The `bootstrap()` method returns a [`CompletableFuture`][CompletableFuture] that can be used to block until the replica is bootstrapped or call a completion callback once complete.
+The [`bootstrap`][AtomixReplica.bootstrap] method returns a [`CompletableFuture`][CompletableFuture] that can be used to block until the replica is bootstrapped or call a completion callback once complete.

 ```java
 future.join();